Oven logo

 kornia-rs: low level computer vision library in Rust

-Use the library to perform image I/O, visualisation and other low level operations in your machine learning and data-science projects in a thread-safe and efficient way.
+Use the library to perform image I/O, visualization and other low level operations in your machine learning and data-science projects in a thread-safe and efficient way.

 Getting Started